ndali25/test4/README.md

 - nbconvert
 - openpyxl

-# Execution Instructions
+# Execution Instructions for Docker
-1. WORKDIR /app
+1. Set WORKDIR to `/app`.
-2. COPY all project files into /app
+2. Copy all project files into `/app`.
-3. Install Python dependencies
+3. Install all Python dependencies.
-4. Create /app/99_logs folder
+4. Create folder `/app/99_logs/` **before execution**.
-5. Run the notebook **headlessly**:
+5. Run the notebook headlessly using:
-   `jupyter nbconvert --to notebook --execute analysis/Code_On_the_Expansion_of_Risk_Pooling.ipynb --output executed_notebook.ipynb --ExecutePreprocessor.timeout=600`
-6. Move executed_notebook.ipynb to /app/99_logs/
-7. Do NOT expose ports
-8. Do NOT start interactive notebook server